Start here if you are new – Introductory information to help you get started

 As set forth in the California State University, Stanislaus Records/Information Retention Policy the University has a Records/Information Retention Program that complies with legal and regulatory requirements and implements operational best practices according to the CSU Systemwide Records/Information Retention and Disposition executive order(s).
 The University is required to comply with the Chancellor's Office Record Retention Schedule.

 The University President is responsible for ensuring that the appropriate campus department(s) implement(s) the records/information retention and disposition schedules for that department.
-The program established by the policy applies to any CSU Stanislaus department, any CSU Stanislaus auxiliary organization, and CSU Stanislaus contracts or grants (research & sponsored programs), except as may be superseded by state or federal laws and regulations.
+The program established by the policy applies to any Stanislaus State department, any Stanislaus State auxiliary organization, and Stanislaus State contracts or grants (research & sponsored programs), except as may be superseded by state or federal laws and regulations.
 This program does not apply to Non-Records as defined below or medical records subject to Executive Order 943.
 University records are the property of the University, and not of the administrators, faculty, or staff who create them or to whom they are entrusted.

 Auxiliary Organizations: Any non-profit entity which (1) has agreed to comply with applicable requirements of the CSU Board of Trustees and campus; (2) is included in the list of officially recognized auxiliary organization in good standing maintained by the Chancellor; and (3) maintains the status of an auxiliary organization in good standing.

 Custodian: The title of the campus department-designated individual who maintains the official/original copy of the record/information.
 Retention schedules should specifically identify the campus designated custodian responsible for identified records/information.

 Disposition: A range of processes associated with implementing records/information destruction or transfer decisions that are documented in the records retention and disposition schedule or other authority.